 |

-There are 23 missions with individual analyses and camera beat charts found in separate blog posts.
-Some overall impressions and conclusions are discussed here.
+The campaign is broken down into 23 missions with individual analyses and camera beat charts as blog links.
+Reports including my impressions and conclusions follow.

-Use the IGN Walkthrough to follow along the mission path.
-Jim Dodge 2016-2017.
+Use the IGN Walkthrough to follow along the golden path.
+James Dodge 2016-2017.

-Use the IGN Walkthrough to follow along the mission path.
-Jim Dodge 2016-2017.
+Use the IGN Walkthrough to follow along the golden path.
+James Dodge 2016-2017.

 - Tutorial